-DHCP server(s) The drop-down list allows selecting a host object or group object containing The firewall will relay client requests to this or these DHCP server(s).
+DHCP server(s) The drop-down list allows selecting a host object or group object containing hosts.
+The firewall will relay client requests to this or these DHCP server(s).
+DHCP server(s)

 IP address used to relay DHCP queries